 - For each ChaosEngine resource, a Chaos Runner is created by the Chaos Operator.

-- Experiment Jobs execute the experiment business logic and undertake chaos injection on target resources.
-Once done, the ChaosResult is updated with the experiment verdict.
+- Fault Jobs execute the fault business logic and undertake chaos injection on target resources.
+Once done, the ChaosResult is updated with the fault verdict.

 - Chaos Runner then fetches the updated ChaosResult and updates the ChaosEngine status as well as the verdict.